ericoporto/ags-manual-wiki/Globalfunctions_Message.md

 The Y parameter specifies the Y location on the screen where the message box will appear.
 The default is 25.

-The TEXT_COLOR parameter specifies the text colour of the top bar, and the BACK_COLOR specifies the background colour of the top bar.
+The TEXT_COLOR parameter specifies the text color of the top bar, and the BACK_COLOR specifies the background color of the top bar.

 You can pass 0 for Y, TEXT_COLOR or BACK_COLOR - if you do, it will use the setting you used last time.